 Find out more about these classes by listening to the Dial-A-Doc radio program.

 This is a 1-day class designed to prepare students in grades 6-8 to be safe when they're home alone, watching younger siblings, or babysitting.
-The Instructor-led class is filled with fun games and role-playing exercises. > Find out more and register
+The Instructor-led class is filled with fun games and role-playing exercises.
+Students even get to use manikins to practice rescue skills like choking rescue and CPR.
+This course adds basic CPR practice but does NOT lead to certification. > Find out more and register